 Students who do not request to have an elective course dropped from their schedule prior to the first meeting date will receive a “W” on their transcript to indicate withdrawal from the course.

-Upon successful completion of the elective course(s), credit will be given under the special topics course, DNTS 548, and it will appear on your transcript.
+Upon successful completion of the elective course(s), credit will be given under the special topics course, DNTS 548, and it will appear on your official transcript.

 When choosing your elective(s), please carefully check your schedule to ensure you are available to attend all sessions, and also make certain that multiple elective courses do not overlap.

 Please use this link to register for the electives: https://www.surveymonkey.com/r/PVHDLC7